SovereignCloudStack/central-api/README.md

 The OpenStack API's share API idioms like the used AuthN/AuthZ mechanisms.
 But these are not applicable beyond OpenStack services.

-Entering general IAM, Keycloak has its own set of API endpoints and authentication flows.
+Entering general IAM (Identity and Access Management), Keycloak has its own set of API endpoints and authentication flows.
 Entering Kubernetes, CAPI uses the Kubernetes API with its own authentication configuration, RBAC and opinionated REST idioms.